dansnell4256/sku-api/DESCISION_LOG.md

 5. In the initial implimentation UUIDs were selected for ease of uniqueness.
 (REMOVED)
 6. Potential change - in the design signiture the price was defined as a string.
 It may be a better practice instead to store this as a number type.
 7. removed id and went with sku as unique for now.
 In a production platform with a backing db we may want to look at some level of integer id for performance.
+8. selected Jest as the test execution framework.
+It reads well, the performance is solid for what we are doing along with a well supported echosystem.

 Test Design
 1. The test will have a precreated json file that contains data.
 This data file will be reset for each test.
 This will establish a known baseline regardless of the order that the tests are executed in.